Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 Because we want to win together, we think far, we aim high, push boundaries, and keep our promises to deliver our customers.

 We are committed to designing efficient and sustainable processes to protect resources.
 Our wet process for phosphoric acid production uses up to 7 times less CO2 than the thermal process.

 We are pioneers in the art of designing production processes in line with circularity, achieving excellent yields with our raw materials as well as valorizing our by-products.

 Our ultimate aim: closing the loop.

-Working in zinc and phosphorus, present in Belgium, France, Bulgaria and the United States, Prayon has been innovating and leading the world of phosphorous chemistry since 1882.
+Working in zinc and phosphorus, present in Belgium, France, Bulgaria, Switzerland and the United States, Prayon has been innovating and leading the world of phosphorous chemistry since 1882.

 The story of the company began with the S.A.
 Métallurgique de Prayon, which went on to grow its activities in food and industrial applications, horticulture, construction and pharmaceutical products.
 Read on to learn more about the Prayon Group and how it made a difference.
 Discover our major milestones.

 The Société Anonyme Métallurgique de Prayon was created on May 15, 1882, in Trooz, Belgium.
 It initially took over the Nouvelle Montagne factory and later the Engis site.
 With its 200 workers, SA Prayon very quickly became the leading producer of zinc in Belgium.